ottosales/ottosales/README.md

 ### sup pal, welcome :)

 #### my name's Otávio, but you can call me otto.
-I'm a computer engineering student and part time web developer.
+I'm a computer engineering student and full time web developer.

 ***